-Under FRS102 a liability for outstanding leave entitlement at the year end has been introduced.
-Professional services staff keep leave cards provided by Human Resources, these are checked at year end and the liability calculated from the information gathered.
-Academic staff do not have leave cards and so a reasonable estimate based on their entitlement and the academic calendar has been used to calculate the liability.
+Under FRS102 a liability for outstanding leave entitlement at the year end is required to be recognised.
+An online annual leave booking and recording system was introduced in year, however not all Academic staff have used the system so a reasonable estimate based on their entitlement and the academic calendar has been used to calculate their liability.